Messages

 Environmental Police Chief’s Message:

 Welcome to the hunting and fishing abstract for the State of Rhode Island.
-You will find all the necessary information within this and a list of resources, locations and programs that are offered.
-Rhode Island, while small, has a great deal to offer for outdoor enthusiasts.
-Whitetail deer, waterfowl, small game and upland game hunting, along with a tremendous trout stocking program for our freshwater bodies of water.
-Saltwater anglers can fish the many miles of shoreline, take a charter boat or use recreational boating to access some of the best fishing on the east coast.
+You will find all the necessary information within this document, and a list of resources, locations and programs that are offered.
+Rhode Island, while small, has a great deal to offer for outdoor enthusiasts such as whitetail deer, waterfowl, small game, upland game hunting, along with a tremendous trout stocking program for our freshwater bodies of water.
+Saltwater anglers can fish the many miles of shoreline, take a charter boat fishing, or use recreational boating to access some of the best fishing on the east coast.

 Dean Hoxsie, Chief